openmsupply/conforma-docs/docs/public/content/docs/about/demo/index.md

 template = "docs/page.html"

 [extra]
-lead = "Walkthrough of a sample Conforma system." toc = true top = false
+lead = "Demonstration and walkthrough of a sample Conforma system." toc = true top = false
 +++

 ## Overview

-This section contains a walkthrough to showcase how Conforma can be used to manage workflows for a Regulatory Authority.
+This section contains a walkthrough of a demonstration configuration to showcase how Conforma can be used to manage workflows for a Regulatory Authority.

+You can access the demonstration system here (Work in Progress!).
+Have fun exploring!

 ### Basic workflows